 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Jebsen And Jessen's score of 24 is lower than 53% of the industry.
+Jebsen And Jessen's score of 36 is higher than 60% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Jebsen and Jessen reported total carbon emissions of approximately 922,800 kg CO2e, comprising 150,800 kg CO2e from Scope 1, 56,900 kg CO2e from Scope 2, and a significant 715,200 kg CO2e from Scope 3 emissions.
-This marked an increase from 2021, when total emissions were about 519,800 kg CO2e, with Scope 1 at 212,500 kg CO2e, Scope 2 at 42,800 kg CO2e, and Scope 3 at 264,500 kg CO2e.
-The emissions trend shows a notable rise from 2019's total of approximately 1,223,260 kg CO2e, indicating a need for enhanced climate action.
-Jebsen and Jessen have set long-term climate commitments, aiming for net-zero emissions by 2050.
-They plan to reduce and offset emissions across both Scope 1 and Scope 2, starting from 2023.
-In the near term, they have initiated compensation for CO2 emissions through investments in climate protection projects, targeting reductions from 2023 to 2025.
-The company has also reported offsetting 725 tonnes of greenhouse gas emissions through climate protection initiatives, demonstrating a proactive approach to mitigating their environmental impact.
-These commitments reflect a growing recognition of the importance of sustainability within their operational framework.
+In 2022, Jebsen and Jessen reported total carbon emissions of approximately 922,800 kg CO2e.
+This figure includes 150,800 kg CO2e from Scope 1 emissions, 56,900 kg CO2e from Scope 2 emissions, and a significant 715,200 kg CO2e from Scope 3 emissions.
+This represents a notable increase from 2021, when total emissions were about 519,800 kg CO2e, with Scope 1 at 212,500 kg CO2e, Scope 2 at 42,800 kg CO2e, and Scope 3 at 264,500 kg CO2e.
+Jebsen and Jessen has set long-term climate commitments aimed at achieving net-zero emissions by 2050.
+The company plans to reduce and offset emissions across both Scope 1 and Scope 2 categories, starting from 2023.
+Additionally, they have initiated compensation for CO2 emissions through investments in climate protection projects, having offset 725 tonnes of greenhouse gas emissions in 2021.
+The emissions data is not cascaded from any parent organization, indicating that Jebsen and Jessen operates independently in its reporting and climate initiatives.
+The company continues to focus on enhancing its sustainability practices and reducing its carbon footprint in alignment with industry standards.

 Access structured emissions data, company-specific emission factors, and source documents